-This allows any outbound TCP traffic on the fxp0 interface and also permits the reply traffic to pass back through the firewall.
+These rules allow any outbound TCP traffic on the fxp0 interface and also permits the reply traffic to pass back through the firewall.
 While keeping state is a nice feature, its use significantly improves the performance of your firewall as state lookups are dramatically faster than running a packet through the filter rules.